 12. Can my teenager visit the exhibition without me?

 Yes.
 Teenagers may explore the exhibition individually or with friends, like all the other activities offered by the Montréal Science Centre.
-A museum interpreter is also on hand at the exhibition entrance to answer any questions.

 13. Will I find Sex: A Tell-all Exhibition interesting even without my teenager?